 Additional helpful tips

 As you can see, cleaning your property prior to moving out involves quite a lot of areas and the task will eat up a serious amount of your time.
 That’s why it’s a good idea to do your best to optimise the whole process.
 Here is what you can do:

-- Thoroughly cleaning the property, you are planning to move out from, is extremely important and is definitely a step you don’t want to skip.
+Thoroughly clean the property.
+When you’re planning to move out, it is extremely important to pay attention to detail and there are no steps you want to skip.
 After all – you want your deposit back, right?